touchlab/KaMPKit/README.md

 * JVM 8
 * Android SDK and the latest stable Android Studio or IntelliJ
-* Intellij Kotlin plugin with 1.3.61 support
+* Intellij Kotlin plugin with 1.3.71 support
 * Mac with Xcode 11+ for the iOS build

 ### Important Note (Feb 11)

 KaMP Kit is using Kotlin scripts for gradle and some newer features of Kotlin Multiplatform.
-We'd highly recommend Intellij 2019.3.2, or Android Studio 3.6 Release Candidate, or newer.
-Android Studio 3.5.3 may not properly resolved everything in gradle.
+We'd highly recommend Intellij 2019.3.2, or Android Studio 3.6, or newer.

 Android developers will generally have most or all of this installed.
 For a more detailed guide targetted at iOS developers, see [DETAILED_DEV_SETUP](docs/DETAILED_DEV_SETUP.md).